abooode3/reading-notes-2/401/read4.md

 }
 MountainBike inherits all the fields and methods of Bicycle and adds the field seatHeight and a method to set it (mountain bikes have seats that can be moved up and down as the terrain demands).

+### Binary, Decimal and Hexadecimal Numbers

+## Decimals
+- The Decimal Number System is  called "Base 10", because it is based on the number 10, with these 10 symbols:
+0, 1, 2, 3, 4, 5, 6, 7, 8 and 9

+## Binary Numbers
+- Binary Numbers are just "Base 2" using 0 ,1

+## Hexadecimal
+- it's based 16 (0-9) and (A-F)